RestDB/codehooks-auth/README.md

 ## Client web app

-Client web apps can use `codehooks-auth` to login and signup.
-To authenticate your users, direct them to the client web app route `https://{YOUR-APP}.codehooks.io/auth/assets/login.html`.
+Client web apps can use the codehooks-auth package to login and signup.
+To authenticate your users, direct them to the client web app route `https://{YOUR-APP}.codehooks.io/auth/login.html`.

 The screenshot below shows the lock screen presented to the users.

 ![lock-screen](./examples/images/auth-lock-screen.png)

-If your app redirectSuccessUrl is `https://example.com/dashboard.html` then after login you will be redirected to this with an JWT accesstoken parameter in the url `https://example.com/dashboard.html#access_token=xxx`.
-However, a httpOnly cookie will also be set with the access_token.
+If your app `redirectSuccessUrl` is `https://example.com/dashboard.html` then after login you will be redirected to this with an JWT accesstoken parameter in the url `https://example.com/dashboard.html#access_token=xxx`.
+However, a httpOnly cookie will also be set with the access_token and a refresh_token.
 This makes it very simple to call your Codehooks.io API.

-Use the access_token to call your Codehooks.io API.
+Call your Codehooks.io API with the implicit access_token in the url hash or the httpOnly cookie.

 ```javascript
 let accessToken = new URLSearchParams(window.location.hash.substr(1)).get('access_token');